Table of Contents

 The closest alternative to Cloudflare Workers is AWS Lambda@Edge.
 AWS Lambda@Edge differs in a few key aspects: it features fewer edge locations, and it runs Node.js rather than the V8 engine, which contributes to longer cold start times.

 The commonly deployed server-side rendering architecture consists of load balancer(s) distributing incoming traffic to several containerized or virtualized Node.js processes.
 If we were to match the Cloudflare Workers or AWS Lambda@Edge, we’d have to deploy this setup to every relevant region and availability zone.
-Cloudflare Workers do all this work for us.Essential Reading: Learn React from Scratch!
-(2020 Edition)
+Cloudflare Workers do all this work for us.Upcoming Course: Make 20 React Apps!

 To publish a server-rendered Vue application to Cloudflare, you’ll need a few things: